Yes, yes it is. It is flown by extremist insecurity groups to intentionally make Blacks feel unwelcome in America.

 Long form: Let me kick off what I mean by way of an example.
 I was really excited to watch this video about Chinook “electronic warfare” until I clicked on play and a giant Betsy Ross flag showed up as the backdrop.

 That’s just wrong.
 Why are they flying this flag here?
+Was their Nazi Swastika at the cleaners?
 There are some places a flag featuring a 13-star circle (colloquially known as the Betsy Ross) could be appropriate.
 This is NOT one of them.

 Exactly 13 stars in a circle was NOT the first flag of America, nor was it the only flag in America by any stretch.